SuperTonic2/markdown-playground/Carter Getting started with Git Lab Markdown.md

 ~~This is struckthrough text~~

 **How do you create a hyperlink in your markdown?**
-You place the text you want to dispaly in square brackets followed by the URL in paratheses [This is a link to a cute cat video!](https://www.youtube.com/watch?v=tGdL-34L-GE)
+You place the text you want to dispaly in square brackets followed by the URL in paratheses.
+[This is a link to a cute cat video!](https://www.youtube.com/watch?v=tGdL-34L-GE)

 **How do you link to a section in the same or another markdown file?**
 You can link to a section in the same or another markdown file by opening the markdown file, selecting the link symbol next to the header you want to link to, right-cliking, copying the link, and then adding that link using the same format you'd use for a hyperlink.
 [This is a link to another section of this document](https://github.com/SuperTonic2/markdown-playground/blob/main/Carter%20Getting%20started%20with%20Git%20Lab%20Markdown.md#getting-started-with-git-lab)

 **What are the three possible symbols for indicating an unordered list?**